-- When choosing a mobile barcoding solution, you’ll also need to consider the type of device you’ll use for barcoding scanning: consumer grade mobile devices or dedicated barcode handhelds.
+- When choosing a mobile barcoding solution, you’ll also need to consider the type of device you’ll use for barcoding scanning: consumer-grade mobile devices or dedicated barcode handhelds.

 - Consumer-grade devices support BYOD, lowering entry costs.
-Purpose-built, ruggedized devices have higher entry costs, but lower TCO.
+Purpose-built, ruggedized devices have higher entry costs but lower TCO.

 - Type of environment, age of workforce and functionality requirements should also be considered.

 First, you’ll have to decide if employees will be using individual mobile devices or if you will purchase dedicated barcode handheld devices, known as enterprise-grade devices.
-From there, you can dig deeper on specific requirements, such as OS, brands, device type, and more.
+From there, you can dig deeper into specific requirements, such as OS, brands, device type, and more.

 Factors to consider first include: